22 Gorgeous Farmhouse Christmas Crafts to Make This Holiday

 Make Wooden Tree Signs

 Use pine boards to add a touch of farmhouse charm to your Christmas decorations with these easy wooden signs.
 Start by sanding and staining each board.
 Draw (or trace with our tree template) in pencil and paint over the design with white paint.
-Sprinkle with gold glitter glue and finish by wrapping twine around the top of each board.
+Sprinkle with gold glitter glue and finish by wrapping jute twine ($6, Amazon) around the top of each board.

 Make a Rustic Wood Christmas Tree